MLB London Series: 2024

 On June 23, 2023, it was announced that the 2024 series would involve the New York Mets and the Philadelphia Phillies, scheduled for June 8–9, 2024.

 The Mets and Phillies played a two-game series, with the Mets as the designated home team for game 1 and the Phillies as the designated home team for game 2.
-The Phillies won the first game, 7–2, while the Mets won the second, 6–5.
+The Phillies won the first game, 7–2, while the Mets won the second, 6–5, including coming back from a 3-0 deficit after the 4th inning and a 4-3 deficit after the 8th inning.

 2026

 The 2026 series was planned to take place on June 13–14, 2026 and would have featured the New York Yankees and Toronto Blue Jays, however it was cancelled following scheduling issues with West Ham Stadium and Fox's previous broadcast commitments for the 2026 FIFA World Cup.

 Venue

 Locating a venue with the correct dimensions required for a baseball field was difficult, especially as the majority of stadiums in the London region are primarily designed for soccer.
 MLB officials had evaluated multiple options (including cricket fields such as The Oval), before finalizing the London Stadium as the site.
 The facility was originally constructed for the 2012 Summer Olympics; in late-2015, it was reported that MLB officials had measured the stadium's dimensions and considered it potentially suitable for baseball, and had negotiated the possibility of holding games there.

 MLB developed a plan to adapt the London Stadium for the games to make it resemble an MLB ballpark, via installation of a new baseball field as an overlay on top of the stadium's existing running track and pitch, with a seating configuration to emulate the more "intimate" layout and fan experiences of MLB ballparks.
 Materials to construct the playing surface include approximately 142,000 sqft of FieldTurf, and clay for the pitcher's mound and home plate area sourced from Pennsylvania.
 As the facility's locker rooms are smaller and suited towards soccer, larger, MLB-style clubhouses were built within the stadium.
 As done previously at the Toronto Blue Jays' Rogers Centre before its outfield being renovated prior to the 2023 season, or at the Montreal Olympic Stadium (home of the now-defunct Montreal Expos), dimensions from home plate were posted in both feet and meters: 330 ft to the foul poles and 385 feet (117.4 m) to center field, with a 16 ft fence.
 The dimensions were described as being potentially hitter-friendly.
 The two points in left center and right center where the temporary fences join the wall in center field area are slightly closer than center, marked as 382 ft.
 As the roof overhangs the home plate area, there is a ground rule that balls hitting the roof are considered dead.

 For the 2023 series, the dimensions were extended by a few feet, to 387 ft in the power alleys and 392 ft to center field.